nihemelandu/Inventory-under-uncertainity/README.md

 **Fulfilment costs vary by distance.** Shipping an online order from a nearby location is cheap.
 Shipping it from across the network is expensive.
 The distribution of inventory across locations therefore has a direct impact on fulfilment costs.

 **Holding and fulfilment costs trade off against each other.** Stocking more inventory at each location reduces the need to ship from distant locations, but increases holding costs.
 Finding the right balance requires optimizing both simultaneously.

+**Policies that look good on average can fail badly under stress.** Most inventory models are validated under controlled or favourable conditions.
+The real test of a policy is how it holds up when demand spikes unexpectedly, the online and in-store demand mix shifts, or lead times extend.
+This dimension is rarely addressed rigorously.

 **Scale.** A retailer operating tens or hundreds of locations, across thousands of products, cannot make these decisions manually or through intuition alone.